Fonta1n3/Unify-Wallet/README.md

 ## Limitations
-- Does not create/import/recover a new wallet, you must use an existing BIP84 wallet via Bitcoin Core.
-- Only works with a local node (for now).
 - Native segwit inputs and outputs only.
 - Must have a BIP39 signer that can sign for your inputs.
 - Tor is not currently used for nostr traffic, a VPN is recommended, your messages will not be identifiable as bitcoin transactions to the relay.